Welcome to Take A Look!

 There are also additional security relevant articles available for your browsing pleasure on this Take A Look site.
 So read on:

 Put your business and/or Affiliate Products in front of thousands of eager buyers for world wide maximum exposure with Mass Search Engine Submission!

 Recommended: A Safe WordPress Log-in And Password

-First, let’s talk about WordPress website owners who have an open invitation policy to anyone capable of and willing to hack into their blog-sites.
+First, let’s talk about WordPress website owners who have an open invitation policy to anyone capable of, and willing to, hack into their blog-sites.
 The WordPress blog-site owners I’m referring to refuse or neglect to change the usernames and passwords they use to gain entrance into their blog-sites and leave them intact as Admin and Test for too long a period of time, whereas changing these login essentials is probably the easiest thing to do…

 Are you at risk for your website being taken over if you fail to address the username and password requirement?
 The answer is yes.
-Let’s face this fact: You can have all security measures, all the fancy security plugins in place, but if your password is something that they can easily guess then you are leaving the door wide open.
+Let’s face this fact: You can have all security measures, all the fancy security plugins in place, but if your password is something that they can easily guess, then you are leaving the door wide open to intrusion.

 That’s why it’s important to have a safe WordPress log-in and password.
 What can you do?
 Make sure your username is not Admin or Administrator, change that WordPress password regularly and use different passwords than you use for other WordPress or FTP sites.